Sparse Estimation using Bayesian Hierarchical Prior Modeling for Real and Complex Linear Models: Introduction

-We coin the signal model \eqref{eq:model} as either real, when $\matr{H}$, $\vect{\alpha}$, and $\vect{w}$ are all real, or as complex, when $\matr{H}$, $\vect{\alpha}$, and $\vect{w}$ are all complex.\footnote{Obviously, one could also consider a mixed model where, e.g., $\matr{H}$ and $\vect{w}$ are complex but $\vect{\alpha}$ is real.
-Since, applying our inference approach to this mixed model is straightforward, we discard it in this paper and focus on the two most relevant cases of real and complex signal models.} Historically, real signal models have dominated the research in sparse signal representation and compressive sampling.
-However, applications in which sparse estimation for complex signal models is sought are not uncommon in practice.
-An example is the estimation of multipath wireless channels \cite{Bajwa2010,ShutinFleuryVBSAGEChannel,Pedersen2012}.
-The extension from sparse signal representation in real signal models to complex models is not always straightforward, as we will discuss in this paper.
+We coin the signal model \eqref{eq:model} as either real, when $\Hmat$, $\w$, and $\n$ are all real, or as complex, when $\Hmat$, $\w$, and $\n$ are all complex.\footnote{Obviously, one could also consider a mixed model where, e.g., $\Hmat$ and $\n$ are complex but $\w$ is real.
+In this paper we focus on the two most relevant cases of real and complex signal models as defined above.} Historically, real signal models have dominated the research in sparse signal representation and compressive sensing.
+However, applications seeking sparse estimation for complex signal models are not uncommon.
+An example is the estimation of multipath wireless channels \cite{Bajwa2010,ShutinFleuryVBSAGEChannel,Pedersen2012,Pedersen2013}.
+The extension of sparse representation from real signal models to complex models is not always straightforward, as we will discuss in this paper.